cheminfo/awesome/README.md

 #### [crypto-md5](https://github.com/jtblin/crypto-md5)

 One line npm that allows to generate md5.
+Use the native node `crypto`library.
 Equivalent to:

 `crypto.createHash('md5').update(data).digest(digest || 'base64');`